Skip to main content

 How it works

-The Canberra Wellington Indigenous Artist Exchange programme supports a Wellington-based artist to go to Canberra for 6 weeks and a Canberra-based Aboriginal or Torres Strait Islander artist to visit Wellington for 6 weeks each year.
+The Canberra Pōneke Indigenous Artist Exchange programme supports a Wellington-based Mana Whenua artist to go to Canberra for 4 weeks and a Canberra-based Aboriginal or Torres Strait Islander artist to visit Wellington for up to 4 weeks every second year.

-The programme will strengthen cultural connections between the two cities, as part of our Sister City Agreement initiated in 2016.
+The programme will strengthen cultural connections between the two cities, as part of a Sister City Agreement that was signed in 2016.

 Who can apply